Maxwell model: Definition

 The equation can be applied either to the shear stress or to the uniform tension in a material.
 In the former case, the viscosity corresponds to that for a Newtonian fluid.
 In the latter case, it has a slightly different meaning relating stress and rate of strain.

 The model is usually applied to the case of small deformations.
 For the large deformations we should include some geometrical non-linearity.
 For the simplest way of generalizing the Maxwell model, refer to the upper-convected Maxwell model.

 Effect of a sudden deformation

-If a Maxwell material is suddenly deformed and held to a strain of $\varepsilon_0$, then the stress decays on a characteristic timescale of $\frac{\eta}{E}$, known as the relaxation time.
+If a Maxwell material is suddenly deformed and held to a strain of ε_{0}, then the stress decays on a characteristic timescale of $\tfrac{\eta}{E}$, known as the relaxation time.
 The phenomenon is known as stress relaxation.